Inguinal hernia repair (child)

 How soon will my child recover?

-Most children make a full recovery.
-However, the hernia can come back.
+Most children make a full recovery and can return to normal activities.

 For more on how this information was prepared, click here.